simbler/simbler.github.io/docs/bio.markdown

 ![Headshot by Marion Aguas](/assets/headshot-marion-aguas.jpg)

-Sabrina Imbler is currently a staff writer at [Defector](https://defector.com/), an employee-owned sports and culture website, where they cover [creatures](https://defector.com/category/animals/creaturefector/).
-Previously Sabrina worked as a reporting fellow on the science and health desk of The New York Times.
-They have received fellowships or scholarships from Tin House, the Asian American Writers’ Workshop and Jack Jones Literary Arts.

-To send ideas for Defector blogs, email simbler at defector dot com.
+Sabrina Imbler is a staff writer at [Defector](https://defector.com/), a worker-owned site, where they cover [creatures and the natural world](https://defector.com/category/animals/creaturefector/).
+Their first full-length book, *How Far the Light Reaches*, won a Los Angeles Times book prize in science and technology.
+Their chapbook *Dyke (geology)*, was published by Black Lawrence Press, and was selected for the National Book Foundation Science + Literature Program.
+Sabrina lives in Brooklyn with their partner, cats Melon and Sesame, and a school of fish.

 For literary and other inquiries, email sabrina.imbler at gmail dot com.

 Sabrina does not review products anymore, so please do not email about product reviews.
+Please!